ignatiusmb/syv/README.md

 Image element is created to have a fixed ratio, **not size**.
 It will be responsive by default and will follow its parent container size.
 To set a fixed size, just explicitly set the parent container size.

-- `contain` - images will have property `object-fit` with the value of `cover` by default, pass this prop to set the value to `contain`

 ```svelte
 <script>
   import { Image } from 'syv';